Avidanborisov/process-warrior/README.md

 1. As fast as possible
 2. Compatible on Linux only

-That means that at times, the code may not follow idiomatic C++(11) guidelines (which is only where performance matters), or POSIX portability.
+That means that at times, the code may favor native system API's instead of C++(11) standard library features and idioms (due to performance).
+In addition, the code isn't meant to be POSIX compliant, it's supposed to be running on Linux only.
 This warrior only uses native Linux API's everywhere - it never executes a system command to the job.

 The warrior's course of action is divided into three steps: hiding, protecting and infinitely destroying.